ichidao/ichi-vaults-sdk/README.md

 | timeIntervals   | number[] | [1, 7, 30] | false |

 <br/>
-The getAverageDepositTokenRatios() function returns an array of DepositTokenRatio objects representing the average deposit token ratio for the periods of time specified by the 'timeIntervals' parameter.
+The getAverageDepositTokenRatios() function returns an array of [AverageDepositTokenRatio](#averagedeposittokenratio) objects representing the average deposit token ratio for the periods of time specified by the 'timeIntervals' parameter.
-If 'timeIntervals' is not specified, it returns DepositTokenRatio objects for time periods of 1, 7, and 30 days.
+If 'timeIntervals' is not specified, it returns [AverageDepositTokenRatio](#averagedeposittokenratio) objects for time periods of 1, 7, and 30 days.

 ```typescript
 import { Web3Provider } from '@ethersproject/providers';